 Knight said earlier this week that Joseph Wald, head of trading algorithms for institutional clients, had left to “pursue other opportunities.”
 The move was unrelated to the Aug.
 1 events, said Kara Fitzsimmons, a spokeswoman for Knight.

-The shares (KCG) fell 0.8 percent yesterday to $2.57 and have lost 75 percent since the trading error.
+The shares (KCG:US) fell 0.8 percent yesterday to $2.57 and have lost 75 percent since the trading error.

 The shakeup came as lawmakers and securities professionals met in Washington to consider ways to arrest a growing perception that computers are adding instability to stock trading in America.